-In collaboration with the Bond University Centre for Professional Legal Education, Voiceless’s Animal Law Education (ALE) provides students and teachers with the information they need to understand and discuss the moral and legal status of animals.
+Produced in collaboration with the Bond University Centre for Professional Legal Education, these Animal Law Education (ALE) resources provide students and teachers with the information they need to understand and discuss the moral and legal status of animals.

 Students will learn about the range of theoretical, philosophical and ideological positions regarding the moral status of animals, and the traditional, contemporary and potential legal status of animals.